 With your heart-shaped pattern cut out twice as many hearts as you want to make.

-You can now choose two ways of going forward.
+You can now choose two ways of going forward for creating this lace hearts.

-The first way of making these hearts is making the heart first and then decorating it.
+The first way of making these lace decorated hearts is making the basic fabric heart first and then decorating it.

-You would then finish your basic heart by stitching the right sides together, turning the heart, filling it with your filler material, and closing it.
+This way you sew a basic heart by stitching two layers together, turning the heart, filling it with your filler material, and closing it.
 And then glue or stitch the embellishments to the heart

 Don’t forget to add a loop if you want to make hanging hearts.